purplesandbox/TomeRaider/README.md

 Introducing TomeRaider, the ultimate solution to relieve you from the overwhelming burden of decision fatigue when choosing your next book to read.
 Whether you're a parent of a little adventurer or a bookworm seeking your next literary journey, TomeRaider has got you covered.
 With its features, TomeRaider can help you select age-appropriate books for your little ones, ensuring their reading experiences are both enjoyable and educational.
 Simply let TomeRaider work its magic, and discover the perfect book tailored to your child's age and interests.
 Say goodbye to the endless search and let TomeRaider guide you on your literary adventures!

+TomeRaider is the brainchild of a group of six women with diverse backgrounds who joined forces during their Code First Girls Degree.
+As their final project, they collaborated and harnessed their strengths to bring the concept of TomeRaider to life.
+This innovative app is the result of their collective efforts and showcases their dedication and skill in its development.

 - First you need to run create_tomeraider_db_script.sql
 - in order to see all the entries in the database use populate db
 - add your details to config.py